Code-Institute-Submissions/milestone-project-117/README.md

 ### Existing Features

-* An easily used navigation bar at the top  that looks the same across all three pages, with which the user can navigate between the pages.
+* An easily accesible navigation bar at the top  that looks the same across all three pages, with which the user can navigate between the pages.
 * A responsive gallery page where the user can scroll down and see images from the gym.
 * A sign up form where the user can enter their personal info and sign up for a membership.
 (At this moment the submit button does not actually submit any info).